top of page

 48.jpeg

 An early Type I Dinner unit that has the three sugar tablets packed separately from the other components in the cellophane.
 Note the protruding Malted Milk-Dextrose and Dextrose Tablets package.
-(The coffee is probably not original to this Dinner unit.)
+(The coffee is probably not original to this Dinner unit and should be an envelope of Lemon Juice powder.)

 Type II

-In Februari of 1943 the addition of instructions on its front panel of the outer carton was approved.
+In February of 1943 the addition of instructions on the front panel of the outer carton was approved.

 As of March 1943, all confections were shortened to 3 1/8".

-The Malted Milk-Dextrose and Dextrose tablets were renamed Malted Milk-Dextrose and Dextrose Candy.
-In the new 3 1/8" packages there fitted 16 tablets.
+The Malted Milk-Dextrose and Dextrose tablets were renamed Malted Milk-Dextrose and Dextrose Candy; 16 tablets fit in the new 3 1/8" packages.

 The Supper unit still contains three sugar tablets.
 Later, shortly before the introduction of the toilet paper with Type IIIa, these were omitted.